thegetty/artists-things/content/things/marriage-contract.md

 [^5]: On these debates, see especially Bernadette Fort, “Framing the Wife: Jean-Baptiste Greuze’s Sexual Contract,” in *Framing Women: Changing Frames of Representation from the Enlightenment to Postmodernism*, ed.
 Sandra Carroll, Birgit Pretzsch, and Peter Wagner (Tübingen: Max Niemeyer, 2003), 93–99; and Emma Barker, *Greuze and the Painting of Sentiment* (Cambridge: Cambridge University Press, 2005), 46–64.

 [^6]: For an autobiographical interpretation, see Edgar Munhall, *Diderot et l’art de Boucher à David*, exh. cat.
-(Hôtel de la Monnaie, Paris, 1984), 225.
-Without going so far, Fort also points to compelling resonances between life and art, not least the physiognomic similarities between Babuty and the bride, and between Babuty’s father and the father-of-the-bride: Fort, “Framing the Wife,” 97–98.
+(Paris: Hôtel de la Monnaie, 1984), 225.
+Without going so far, Fort also points to compelling resonances between life and art, not least the physiognomic similarities between Babuty and the bride, and between Babuty’s father and the father of the bride: Fort, “Framing the Wife,” 97–98.

-[^7]: For Greuze’s account of the marriage, see Edmond and Jules de Goncourt, *L’art du XVIII^e^ siècle* (Paris: Charpentier, 1881–82), 32–49; and more recently, Fort, “Framing the Wife,” especially 92–93.
+[^7]: For Greuze’s account of the marriage, see Edmond and Jules de Goncourt, *L’art du XVIII<sup>e</sup> siècle* (Paris: Charpentier, 1881–82), 32–49; and, more recently, Fort, “Framing the Wife,” especially 92–93.

 [^8]: “Mémoire de Greuze contre sa femme,” 163.

 [^9]: “Plainte de Greuze au sujet de l’inconduite de sa femme” (1785), in {% abbr '*BSHAF*' %} (1877): 164–66.

-[^10]: Roderick G. Phillips, “Le divorce en France à la fin du XVIII^e^ siècle,” *Annales.
-Economies, sociétés, civilisations* 34, no. 2 (1979): 385.
+[^10]: Roderick G. Phillips, “Le divorce en France à la fin du XVIII<sup>e</sup> siècle,” *Annales: Economies, sociétés, civilisations* 34, no. 2 (1979): 385.

 [^11]: “Mémoire de Greuze contre sa femme,” 153–64.

-[^12]: Jean-Baptiste Greuze et Anne-Gabrielle Babuty, “Inventaire après divorce,”30 August 1793, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/XLVIII/375.
+[^12]: Jean-Baptiste Greuze et Anne-Gabrielle Babuty, “Inventaire après divorce,” 30 August 1793, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/XLVIII/375.

 [^13]: One copy of Greuze and Babuty’s marriage contract was kept in their home, the other (the one that survives today) was kept by the notary.